flooose/password-utility/README.md

 ## Introduction

 This started out as an experiment in password management for terminal oriented users.
-It has since evolved into a fairly robust script that I've been using for a few years.
+It has since evolved into a fairly robust bash function that I've been using for a few years.

 If used on a linux, it takes advantage of both the primary and secondary X-clipboards, saving the login in the primary (middle mouse